yannick-c/yannick-couzinie.github.io/_pages/cv.md

 Work experience
 ======
 * 10/2022 - present: Postdoctoral Researcher
-  * Tokyo Institute of Techonology and Quemix Inc., Tokyo, Japan
+  * Tokyo Institute of Techonology (~02/2024), University of Tokyo (~03/2024) and Quemix Inc., Tokyo, Japan
-  * Research on the theoretical fundamentals of adiabatic quantum computing
+  * Research on applications for quantum annealing and gate based quantum computation
   * Perform simulations to evaluate performance of algorithms

 * 02/2017 - 10/2018: Research software engineer